GramsesII/wol_and_update/README.txt

 r	-	Run the main script
 v	-	Shows script version.

 WoL.sh					- Main script file.
-It's sould purpose is to wake up
+It's sole purpose is to wake up
 						the target machine and run an package update/reboot and suspend the target.